djordjezikelic/djordjezikelic.github.io/_pages/about.md

 # News

+* <span style="color:grey">June 2026</span>\.
+We will organize a NII Shonan meeting on [Frontiers of Formal Methods for Probabilistic Models and Programs](https://sites.google.com/view/frontiers-probabilistic-models/) from June 22 - 26.
+Jointly organized with S. Akshay and Amir Goharshady.

 * <span style="color:grey">April-July 2026</span>\.
 I will attend [ICLR 2026](https://iclr.cc/) in Rio de Janeiro, Brazil, [PLDI 2026](https://pldi26.sigplan.org/) in Denver, US, and [FLOC 2026](https://www.floc26.org/) in Lisbon, Portugal.
 If you will be around and would like to catch up or connect, please reach out.

 * <span style="color:grey">May 2026</span>\.
 Automated Approach for Solving Infinite-state Polynomial Reachability Games accepted at [IJCAI 2026](https://2026.ijcai.org/).